aio-experimentation-room/aio-experimentation-room.github.io/docs/muse3d.md

 1. Power on the water pump (little black box below the machine)

-2. Load and configure your project in the RetinaEngrace interface.
+2. Load and configure your project in the RetinaEngrave interface.
 This has to be done by connecting an Ethernet cable between a computer and the laser cutter, setup a the 169.254.xx.xx IP address manually in the computer and access http://169.254.xx.xx (TODO: update the address).